 What is gestational diabetes?

-St. Joseph’s/Candler OB/GYN Dr. Wil Negron explains this common pregnancy condition
+Savannah OB/GYN Dr. Aishawarya Sarkar explains this common pregnancy condition

 A diabetes diagnosis during pregnancy can be a scary thing for most women.
 However, pregnant women with gestational diabetes (diabetes during pregnancy) can still have healthy babies with help from their physician and by taking steps to manage blood sugar levels.

-Still, gestational diabetes is common, occurring in more than 200,000 pregnancies each year in the United States, and comes with risk factors for both mom and baby that should be taken seriously.
+Gestational diabetes is common, occurring in more than 200,000 pregnancies each year in the United States and comes with risk factors for both mom and baby that should be taken seriously.

 What causes gestational diabetes?

-During pregnancy, the placenta produces a hormone that can affect how a woman’s body uses insulin.
+During pregnancy, the placenta produces a hormone that can affect how a woman’s body uses insulin, Dr. Sarkar says.
 Gestational diabetes is not caused by having too little insulin.
 Instead, this hormone – called human placental lactogen – keeps the body from using the insulin as it should.
 This is called insulin resistance.

-As the placenta grows, it makes more of the hormone and the risk for insulin resistance becomes greater, especially if a female already has an increased risk for diabetes, Dr. Negron says.
+As the placenta grows, it makes more of the hormone and the risk for insulin resistance becomes greater.
 Normally, the pancreas is able to make more insulin to overcome insulin resistance, but if it cannot make enough to overcome the effects of the placenta’s hormones, a pregnant female can develop gestational diabetes.